Luxury properties across the UK

-Weiroch Lodge is an impressive 5-Star 18th-century mill conversion, nestling amongst spectacular scenery, surrounded by heather clad hills rising up from the River Spey in the heart of Speyside.
-With riverside walks and scenic forest trails straight from the door, abundant wildlife, salmon fishing and golfing, there's also the Cairngorm National Park and picturesque Moray Firth coastline to explore, besides numerous whisky distilleries and castles to visit.
+Weiroch Lodge is an impressive 5-Star 18th-century mill conversion set in private seclusion by the River Spey, between Grantown on Spey and Aberlour.
+With riverside walks and scenic forest trails straight from the door, abundant wildlife, salmon fishing and golfing, there's also the Cairngorm National Park and picturesque Moray Firth coastline to explore, besides historic castles and, of course, numerous world-famous Malt Whisky distilleries to visit.

-The Lodge offers exceptionally spacious accommodation for up to eight guests .
+The Lodge offers exceptionally spacious accommodation for up to eight guests in three en-suite bedrooms, a superb dining-kitchen, magnificent library/drawing-room, utility/boot-room and downstairs cloakroom.
 Beautifully presented, with tartan curtains, tweed fabrics, antique pieces and trompe l'oeil wall murals, the decor nods to old style hunting lodges while elegant chandeliers and blazing fireplaces add a touch of cosy grandeur.
+Outside is a large fenced garden and access to miles of wonderful walks.

-Whether you are looking for just a short “get away from it all” break, an ideal sporting base, or a peaceful retreat from which to enjoy all that the Highlands and Moray coast has to offer, Weiroch Lodge will meet your needs.
+Whether you are looking for an active break, an ideal sporting base, or a peaceful retreat from which to enjoy all that the Highlands and Moray coast has to offer, Weiroch Lodge will meet your needs.
+If required, catering and housekeeping are available.

-Kitchen/Dining Room: This superb room is fully equipped with high quality appliances including a large fridge, separate freezer, electric oven, 5-burner gas hob, dishwasher, microwave and Stellar cookware, making it a joy to use.
+Dining-Kitchen: Fully equipped with high quality appliances including a large fridge, separate freezer, electric oven, 5-burner gas hob, dishwasher, microwave and Stellar cookware, nice china.

-Bedroom 1, en-suite bathroom: This spacious room has high ceilings and elegant décor.
-The continental sized superking bed can be unlinked to form twin beds, if preferred.
-There’s pure cotton bedlinen and a choice of feather or fibre-filled pillows to help you enjoy a good nights sleep.
+Bedroom 1, en-suite bathroom: The continental sized superking bed can be unlinked to form twin beds, if preferred.
+High ceilings and elegant decor.

-Utility Room: An entrance room with plenty of coat and boot space, washing machine and tumble dryer.
+Utility Room: Plenty of coat/boot space, washing machine and tumble dryer.

 First Floor Description

-First Floor: Bedroom 2, en-suite shower-room: A large, delightfully furnished room with continental sized twin beds (that can be linked together to form one superking bed if preferred).
-There’s fine quality bed-linen and comfortable leather armchairs.
+First Floor: Bedroom 2, en-suite shower-room: Twin continental sized beds that can be linked together to form a superking bed if preferred.
+Fine quality bed-linen and comfortable leather armchairs.

 Window Views Description

-Adjacent to the River Spey and surrounded by open fields and forests, Weiroch Lodge has spectacular scenery from every window with far-reaching views towards the Cromdale Hills and Cairngorm Mountains.
-Roe deer, hares and pheasants are usually seen close to the Lodge and a variety of birds including buzzards, oyster catchers and curlews breed in the adjacent area.
+Weiroch Lodge enjoys far-reaching views towards the Cromdale Hills and Cairngorm Mountains.
+Roe deer, red squirrels, hares and pheasants are usually seen close to the Lodge, often in the garden.
+A variety of birds including buzzards, oyster catchers and curlews breed in the area.

 Found in these collections